core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Finding a Resource Directory {#finding_an_rd}

-A (re-)starting device may want to find one or more RDs for discovery purposes.
+A (re-)starting device may want to find one or more RDs before it can discover their URIs.
 Dependent on the operational conditions, one or more of the techniques below apply.

 The device may be pre-configured to exercise specific mechanisms for finding the RD: